 Jack of the Wood is a cozy Celtic style pub and home to Green Man Brewing, specializing in hand crafted English ales.
 Live music with a small cover charge is offered on weekends.
 During the week find informal Celtic, Old Time Mountain Music and Bluegrass jam sessions. http://www.jackofthewood.com

 The Grey Eagle features nationally touring bluegrass, rockabilly, jazz and blues artists. http://www.thegreyeagle.com

 The French Broad Brewery serves up live music in it’s tasting room, as well as crafting traditional European style beers.

-Eleven on Grove in the Grove House, formerly a YWCA, has three dance floors, four bars, comedy and cabaret shows as well as live music and local DJs.
-Bounce between Club Eleven, The Boiler Room and Scandals Nightclub. http://www.thegrovehouse.com/clubeleven/index.htm
+The Grove House is an entertainment complex located in a former YWCA.
+It has three dance floors, four bars, comedy and cabaret shows as well as live music and local DJs.
+Bounce between Club Eleven, The Boiler Room and Scandals Nightclub. http://www.thegrovehouse.com/index.html

 Barley’s Taproom hosts live music downstairs 3-4 nights per week as well as 24 taps.
 Upstairs you’ll find 19 taps 4 billiard tables and 5 dart lanes.
 Don’t miss Dr Brown’s Team Trivia on Wednesday nights! http://www.barleystaproom.com

 Asheville Brewing Company on Coxe Avenue downtown as well as just north of downtown on Merrimon Avenue is known for it’s wide selection of craft brewed beers, award winning pizza and the Brew N View $3 movie (at the Merrimon Ave location only)!
 Check out what’s playing at http://www.ashevillebrewing.com.